171930433/vtk-examples/src/PythonicAPI/Snippets/VTKDataClasses.md

     More dataclasses will be added in alphabetical order as the need arises.

 !!! note
-    Generally there is no need for a dataclass if an enum has been used in the C++ code and it is public.
+    Generally there is no need for a dataclass if a public enum has been used in the C++ code.
+Just use a particular enum in this case.

 To use these dataclasses, remember to import the following: